jcs224/hono_inertia/readme.md

-# Inertia Adapter for Hono
+# Inertia.js Adapter for Hono

 [Inertia.js](https://inertiajs.com) adapter for [Hono](https://honojs.dev).
 Only for Deno right now, coming soon to other runtimes supported by Hono (CF Workers, Bun, etc.)